-Being a surrogate is a vital and life-changing decision because this is a commitment you not only give it to the intended parents but also yourself that you will deliver a healthy child for an infertile couple.
+Being a surrogate is a vital and life-changing decision because this is a commitment you not only give to the intended parents but also yourself that you will deliver a healthy child for an infertile couple.
 The surrogacy journey has lots of physical and mental challenges.
-Therefore, strong determination, mental and physical well being, healthy lifestyle, and many more aspects are considered before selecting any surrogate.
-If any female wants to be a surrogate then she should pass the screening test according to the medical and legal requirement for surrogacy.
+Therefore, strong determination, mental and physical well-being, a healthy lifestyle, and many more aspects are considered before selecting any surrogate.
+If any female wants to be a surrogate then she should pass the screening test according to the medical and legal requirements for surrogacy.

 Requirements for being a surrogate

 It is always advisable to consult with a surrogacy professional to know the detailed requirement to become a surrogate.
-A surrogacy professional helps to guide you the initial requirement for a prospective surrogate mother.
-Surrogacy agency has a particular requirement of qualification and also screening requirements.
-However, the requirement of different surrogacy agency varies which is premeditated, based on some fundamentals.
+A surrogacy professional helps to guide you to the initial requirement for a prospective surrogate mother.
+The surrogacy agency has a particular requirement of qualification and also screening requirements.
+However, the requirement of different surrogacy agencies varies which is premeditated, based on some fundamentals.
 Following are some basic requirements for every surrogate:

-• Usually, the age range considered for surrogacy lies in between 21- 45 years.
+- Usually, the age range considered for surrogacy lies between 21- 45 years.
 However, some agency strictly considers younger surrogates, while some prefer older aged females.

-• Current status and age of child or children at surrogate’s home
+- Current status and age of the child or children at surrogate’s home.

-- No previous history of pregnancy-related major complication
+- No previous history of pregnancy-related major complications.

-• No sexual transmitting disease history for at least one year time period.
+- No sexual transmitting disease history for at least a year’s time period.

-• No antidepressants or anti-anxiety medications history for at least one year time period
+- No antidepressants or anti-anxiety medication history for at least a year’s time period.

-• At least one year gap should be present between last tattoo or piercing and beginning of surrogacy
+- At least one year gap should be present between the last tattoo or piercing and the beginning of surrogacy.

 Before one should be started medical and legal activities in the surrogacy process, the interested candidate must fill up the application form of a specific surrogacy agency.
 Then surrogacy professionals cross-examine all the details by direct interviewing her.
 The initial physical examination is also conducted for safety reasons, then medical screening and legal activities will start.

 During the medical screening, physical and mental health check-up is conducted, as the overall health of a surrogate is the utmost requirement in the surrogacy process.
-Series of blood tests and some medical imaging tests are done to confirm the physical capability of a surrogate to continue for the surrogacy process.
+A series of blood tests and some medical imaging tests are done to confirm the physical capability of a surrogate to continue the surrogacy process.
 In addition to medical screening, the opportunistic candidate also requires to perform a psychological screening test, as the emotional and psychological status of a surrogate is also a considerable requirement in surrogacy.
-Both, physical and mental well-being can only support to accept the body all fertility treatment, embryo transfer, carrying the off-spring for the whole gestational period, deliver a child after completion of full term and gifted to intended parents.
+Both, physical and mental well-being can only support to accept the body all fertility treatment, embryo transfer, carrying the offspring for the whole gestational period, deliver a child after the completion of full-term, and gifted to intended parents.

-Surrogacy planning is very critical and surrogacy professional helps to outline the objective and requirements for individual surrogacy planning.
-Surrogacy plan will guide and become the necessary requirements of surrogacy.
+Surrogacy planning is a very critical and surrogacy professional that helps to outline the objectives and requirements for individual surrogacy planning.
+The surrogacy plan will guide and become the necessary requirements of surrogacy.
 Then, the matching process starts with prospective intended parents.
 After perfect matching, the legal process and fertility treatment will start.

 The surrogacy law differs from country to country, and state to state.
 Surrogate should contact experienced legal professionals to take care of all the rights of the surrogate.

-After completion of all the preliminary requirements, surrogate need to decide the type of surrogacy (traditional/ gestational) she prefers, taking support from the surrogacy agency, who can help to provide a detailed understanding of surrogacy and help in right decision making.
+After completion of all the preliminary requirements, the surrogate needs to decide the type of surrogacy (traditional/ gestational) she prefers, taking support from the surrogacy agency, who can help to provide a detailed understanding of surrogacy and help in the right decision making.